Koenkk/zigbee2mqtt.io/configuration/device_specific_configuration.md

 * `qos`: QoS level for MQTT messages of this device.
 [What is QoS?](https://www.npmjs.com/package/mqtt#about-qos)
 * `homeassistant`: Allows to override values of the Home Assistant discovery payload.
 See example below.
 * `debounce`: Debounces messages of this device.
 When setting e.g. `debounce: 1` and a message from a device is recieved, zigbee2mqtt will not immediately publish this message but combine it with other messages received in that same second of that device.
 This is handy for e.g. the `WSDCGQ11LM` which publishes humidity, temperature and pressure at the same time but as 3 different messages.
+* `retrieve_state`: Retrieves the state after setting it.
+Should only be enabled when the [reporting feature](../information/report.md) does not work for this device.

 ## Device specific